-The interview process includes orientation meetings and interviews with faculty and staff at California Northstate University.
+The interview process includes a writing prompt, presentations and interviews with faculty and staff at California Northstate University.
 The process takes about one day.

 During the period when interviews are taking place, the Admissions Committee will meet on a regular basis to consider applicants who have interviewed with the College of Medicine.
 Applicants are notified of the decision of the College of Medicine regarding their application as soon as possible.